-Wondering where your favorite Hallyu actresses are now and what they’ve been up to lately?
-Below, we round up some of the most popular K-drama actresses every OG fan would no doubt recognize.
+Wondering where your favorite Hallyu princesses are now and what they’ve been up to lately?
+Below, we round up some of the most popular Korean leading ladies every OG fan would no doubt recognize.

 1. Song Hye Kyo